subdb/pyrrot-cli/README.markdown

 `SUBS_EXTS = ['.srt', '.sub'] #The subtitle extensions that you want Pyrrot to looking for.`

-`UPLOAD_SUBTITLES = False #Please, only set this option to True if you're sure that all your subs are ok and properly synchronized`

 If you are on Windows, the paths will be like:

 `PYRROT_DIR = "c:\\path\\to\\pyrrot"`